Kashif1Naqvi/profile-rest-api/README.md

 If user Login with username and password then redirect to profile route not private it's public user find own profile when click that profile.
 Then show user profile and login user see permissions for DELETING,UPDATING ,PATCHING,AND GOback button who help to user for performing a specific actions.
-When user login and see profile user also create a status active or in meeting any thing else according to his/her requirments. when click any status then move forward to single status then their user edit update or delete or patch the request in next components . if user done their work then redirect to profile/user_id link.
+When user login and see profile user also create a status active or in meeting any thing else according to his/her requirements. when click any status then move forward to single status then their user edit update or delete or patch the request in next components . if user done their work then redirect to profile/user_id link.